 - You won’t receive much beyond the smelt value, and expect a lower spot price as well.

 In closing: Remember that when selling your coins, the spot price only affects so-called junk silver or coins minted in the U.S. before 1965 (which are valued according to the bullion value of the silver they contain).
-The spot price holds no bearing on rare, semi-rare or collector’s coins, where numismatic value may extend far beyond the price of the metal.
+The spot price holds no bearing on rare coins, semi-rare or collector’s coins, where numismatic value may extend far beyond the price of the metal.